Silvia Contreras

 Silvia Yolanda Contreras Medina (born 1993) is a Mexican flag football player.
 She captains the Mexico women's national flag football team and is a two-time World Games gold medalist in 2022 and 2025.

-In 2024, Flag Football Nation magazine described her as "one of the most recognizable names and faces in the sport of women's flag football."
+A member of the national team since 2018, Contreras has also won two silver medals at the IFAF World Championship in 2021 and 2024, as well as a silver medal at the inaugural IFAF Americas Continental Championship in 2023.
+At the national level, she started her own club team in Tijuana, Osas Flag Football, and helps to promote the sport on social media.

 Early life

-Contreras was born in Ciudad Obregón, Sonora, and moved with her family to the border city of Tijuana, Baja California, at age three.
+Contreras was born in 1993 in Ciudad Obregón, Sonora, Mexico, and moved with her family to the border city of Tijuana, Baja California, at age three.
 Her mother encouraged her to stay active in her youth, no matter the sport, leading her to participate in gymnastics, basketball, and athletics throughout primary school.
 Coming into high school, Contreras was initially interested in becoming a cheerleader.
 Instead, in 2009 she accompanied a friend to a tryout for her school's first-ever flag football team: "I went with her to see what it was about, and I fell in love with it right away."
 Claro Sports described Contreras as a "pioneer in Baja California" in the sport.